-This results in a Providing Unit being awarded a Pass ($Q_i=0$) should it achieve greater or equal to 90% of its AverageExpected POR Requirement response, a Fail if it achieves less than or equal to 70% and a Partial Pass in between.
+This results in a Providing Unit being awarded a Pass (Q_i=0) should it achieve greater or equal to 90% of its Average POR Requirement, a Fail if it achieves less than or equal to 70% and a Partial Pass in between.

-If the Average POR Requirement Expected POR response (inclusive of the POR Inertia Credit) is less than 40.5 MW a N/A Data Record will apply to the Providing Unit for the Performance Incident.
+If the Average POR Requirement (inclusive of the POR Inertia Credit) is less than 0.5 MW a N/A Data Record will apply to the Providing Unit for the Performance Incident.